-I think most people would be best served using a carry on size “travel pack” which is a cross between a backpack and soft-side luggage.
+I think most people would be best served packing light, and using a carry on size “travel pack” which is a cross between a backpack and soft-side luggage.
 Travel packs will often have light weight internal frames to make them easier to carry, handles on the top and side to carry as luggage, and backpack straps and maybe a waist strap that tuck away in case you need to check the bag through.
 I find most travel packs comfortable when carrying less than 10lbs and between 10-20lbs for a few hours.
 More weight for long durations requires a good suspension and an effective hip strap which is somewhat rare on travel packs.

 Sometimes I combine travel (I carry my pack moderate distanced between hotels, hostels, and people’s homes) with multi-day treks or backpacking in the wilderness.
 In these cases I am willing to give on some of the orginizational features for better carry comfort and larger volume.
 I use a Gossamer Gear Gorilla backpack which is carry-on legal provided I don’t over stuff it.

 There are a number of ultralight or light weight backpacks which can qualify as carry on baggage.
 For a list of possible options, look at the ultralight backpacks I discuss in my choosing a backpack post.
 While a bit on the heavier size, The ULA Camino-2 and Six Moon Designs Traveler might be a good pack for this sort of use.

 Remember that you can’t take fuel on a plane… plan to acquire at your destination.
-You can’t bring knife or hiking poles carry-on.
-If you need to carry these things, you can ship them via a postal carrier, send them through as checked baggage (cardboard poster containers work well), or give up bringing your pack as carry on and send your backpack as checked luggage.
+You can’t bring knife or hiking poles as carry-on.
+If you need to carry these things, you can ship them via a postal carrier, send them through as checked baggage (cardboard poster containers work well for poles), or send your backpack as checked luggage.
 If you are shipping your backpack as luggage I encourage enclosing it in either a duffel bag or cardboard box.